-At February 28, 2023 and February 28, 2022, the Company has a deferred tax asset of \$1,884,786 and \$1,235,861, resulting from certain net operating losses in U.S., respectively.
+At February 29, 2024 and February 28, 2023, the Company has a deferred tax asset of \$939,380 and \$1,884,786, resulting from certain net operating losses in U.S., respectively.
 The ultimate realization of deferred tax assets depends on the generation of future taxable income during the periods in which those net operating losses are available.
 The Company considers projected future taxable income and tax planning strategies in making its assessment.
 At present, the Company concludes that it is more-likely-than-not that the Company will be able to realize all of its tax benefits in the near future and therefore a valuation allowance has been provided for the full value of the deferred tax asset.
 A valuation allowance will be maintained until sufficient positive evidence exists to support the reversal of any portion or all of the valuation allowance.
-At February 28, 2023 and February 28, 2022, the valuation allowance was \$1,884,786 and \$1,235,861 respectively.
+At February 29, 2024 and February 28, 2023, the valuation allowance was \$939,380 and \$1,884,786, respectively.

-February 28, 2023 February 28, 2022
+Febr uary 29, 2024 Feb oruary 28, 2023

+(unaudited)

-Deferred tax asset from operating losses carry-forwards \$ 1,884,786 \$ 1,235,861
+Deferred tax asset from operating losses carry-forwards \$ 939,380 \$ 1,884,786

-Valuation allowance (1,884,786) (1,235,861)
+Valuation allowance (939,380) (1,884,786)

-Deferred tax asset, net \$ - \$ -
+Deferred tax asset, net \$ \$